MaraniMatias/img2gcode/README.md

 # Image to gCode
-Convert jpg, png, gif to gcode  with NodeJS and [lwip](https://www.npmjs.com/package/lwip#installation).
+Convert jpg, jpeg, png, gif to gcode with NodeJS.

 - Generate GCode with absolute coordinates, finds a black pixel if you follow the trail.
 - This version is faster previous versions.